 In a very short time it has been possible to switch part of the course operation in the fitness studio from on-site attendance to live online courses.
 This offer is continuously adapted and expanded to meet needs and demand.
 Even after the end of the closure it is planned to continue to offer some of the courses live online.
 The new online CampusVitalCard was created for this purpose.

-For all campus employees, an exercise break is also offered as a live online course from Monday to Friday.
+For all campus employees, an exercise break is also offered as a live online course twice a week.
 In order to support employees on campus during the current challenges and to strengthen mental health, CampusVital offers a telephone consultation hour with an experienced and value-oriented business coach within the framework of the company health management.

 Campus Life: Gastronomic Services

-The Mensa is open Monday to Friday (except on public holidays) from 11:30 am to 2:00 pm.
-You can find the reduced menu online.
+The Mensa is open Monday to Thursday (except on public holidays) from 11:30 am to 2:00 pm; on Fridays from 11:30 am to 1:30 pm.
+You can find the menu online.

-The Bäckerei Brotbrücke and the Café rock paper remain temporarily closed.
+The Bäckerei Brotbrücke remains temporarily closed.
 There are currently no food trucks on campus.

 Campus Life: Bicycle Repair Shop